 Individuals admitted to the U.S., to work or study at Princeton, in the following immigration classifications:

-- F-1 or J-1 students with on-campus employment | May apply 30 days before employment start date
+- Can apply 30 days before employment start date

-- F-1 students with CPT | May apply 30 days before employment start date
+- Can apply 30 days before employment start date

-- F-1 students with OPT | May apply with valid EAD
+- F-1 students with OPT

-- J-1 student with Academic Training | May apply 30 days before employment start date
+- Can apply 30 days before employment start date

-- J-1 Scholars, H-1B, O-1, and TN status holders
+- J-1 Scholar, H-1B, O-1, or TN status holder

-- J-2, G-4, H-4, and L-2 status holders with an Employment Authorization Document (EAD)
+- J-2, G-4, H-4, or L-2 status holder with an Employment Authorization Document (EAD)

 -